Common causes of policy cancellation

 A canceled policy is different from a policy that is nonrenewed.
 Canceled policies happen before the term expires, and insurers may cancel a policy for various reasons.
 A nonrenewal means a policy won't be renewed once the current term expires.

-These are a few common reasons a policy could be canceled mid-term.
+Here are a few common reasons a policy could be canceled during your policy term.

 Lack of payment